-Valvular Heart Disease
+Valvular Heart Disease Symptoms & Treatment

-What is Valvular Heart Disease?
+What Is Valvular Heart Disease?

 - When your valve is narrowed and does not completely open because of things like a build-up of calcium (mineral deposits), high cholesterol (a waxy fat), age, or genetics (such as a birth defect), this is called stenosis.